Ameri-Dry ® Tips for Choosing a Basement Waterproofing Contractor

 - A warranty or guarantee with all conditions spelled out.
 For example, if your basement waterproofing contractor doesn’t solve the water problem, what is the company obligated to do and what are the alternatives?

-If you plan to finance the work and the contract terms could give the contractor a lien, mortgage, or other security interest on your home, or if you are solicited by a door-to-door or telemarketing salesperson, make sure the contract contains a provision allowing you to cancel within three business days after signing it, without penalty.
+If you plan to finance the work and the contract terms could give the contractor a lien, mortgage, or other security interest on your home, or if you are solicited by a door-to-door or telemarketing salesperson, make sure the contract contains a provision allowing you to cancel within five business days after signing it, without penalty.

-If you’re comparing waterproofing companies in MD, DE, VA, NJ, PA, or TN look no further.
+If you’re comparing waterproofing companies in MD, DE, VA, PA, or TN look no further.
 Ameri-Dry® is a basement waterproofing contractor that provides up-front prices and contracts with its permanently dry waterproofing solutions.

 Contact your local Ameri-Dry® office to solve your wet basement problems with an experienced basement waterproofing contractor!